Inspection Reports for

 Visit Reason

-The inspection was conducted to assess the facility's compliance with infection prevention and control measures, specifically regarding the use of personal protective equipment (PPE) for residents requiring enhanced barrier precautions.
+The inspection was conducted to assess the facility's compliance with infection prevention and control policies, specifically regarding the use of personal protective equipment (PPE) for residents requiring enhanced barrier precautions.

 Findings

-The facility failed to maintain infection control measures by not ensuring staff wore full PPE when providing care to a resident requiring enhanced barrier precautions, potentially risking the spread of infection to residents, visitors, and staff.
+The facility failed to maintain infection control measures by not ensuring staff wore full PPE when providing care to a resident requiring enhanced barrier precautions.
+This deficiency posed a risk of spreading infection to residents, visitors, and staff.

 Report Facts